 - Lightly flour a clean surface and roll your dough ball out to 1/4 inch thickness with a rolling pin

 - Cut the dough into a rectangle for smoother edges

 - Microwave Nutella for 20 seconds to make it easier to spread, and then spread on the dough, leaving about 1/4 inch on each side so it doesn’t ooze out

 - Roll the dough tightly and (optional) pop into the fridge for 30 minutes to firm the dough up a bit before cutting

-- To cut, I recommend using unflavored dental floss and cutting from under the dough like this.
-You can also carefully cut with a knife, but you’ll likely need to re-shape your buns a bit.
+- To cut, I recommend using unflavored dental floss and cutting from under the dough.
+You can also carefully cut with a knife, but you'll likely need to re-shape your buns a bit.

 - Arrange buns in a greased pan (9×5 loaf pan for a half batch, 8×8 pan or 8 inch skillet for a full batch of minis) so that they're touching

 - Bake for 17-20 minutes (keep an eye on them), until they’re just golden brown